 Once they allow our presence, researchers learn a lot about their natural behavior resulting in better protection of the gorillas and treatment if they are sick or have a trap around the limb.
 That is also the reason why the population of Mountain gorillas has grown over the past years.

-Do you know Jane Goodall’s story when she was in the forest observing Chimpanzees and the chimps slowly got used to her presence?
+Do you know Jane Goodall’s story about when she was in the forest observing Chimpanzees and the chimps slowly got used to her presence?
 That’s the same.
 The gorillas are slowly getting used to human presence so that they don’t hide if humans approach a gorilla sighting.
 Apart from that, the gorillas remain wild and free as we are not allowed to touch them or come too close.
-Habituating mountain gorillas was started in 1967 by the gorilla researcher Dian Fossey.
-The habituated gorilla groups basically function as representatives of all gorillas, in the hope that people will protect these extraordinary creatures and their living environment.
-The economic advantage is also not without merit.
+Habituating mountain gorillas was started in 1967 by gorilla researcher Dian Fossey.
+The habituated gorilla groups basically function as representatives of all gorillas, in the hope that people will protect these extraordinary gorillas and their living environment.

 Ethical gorilla trekking